Overview

 2. Configuration

-Once compiled, open the Editor and navigate to Project Settings > Game > LTX-2 Generation.
+Once compiled, open the Editor and navigate to Project Settings > Game > UELTX2 Generation.
+The plugin now exposes granular control over the generation pipeline.

 The standard generation method for cinematic placeholders.